Amed Rosario Player Props: Guardians vs. Brewers

 Amed Rosario At The Plate

-- Rosario has 12 doubles, four triples, a home run and 18 walks while hitting .251.
+- Rosario is batting .253 with 12 doubles, four triples, a home run and 19 walks.

-- Rosario has driven in a run in 18 games this season (26.5%), including two games with multiple runs batted in.
+- Rosario has driven in a run in 18 games this year (26.1%), including two games with multiple runs batted in.

-- He has scored in 26 of 68 games this year, and more than once 5 times.
+- He has scored in 27 of 69 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.